juxt/joplin/README.md

 #### SQL migrators

-When migrating SQL databases you have 2 flavours of migrators at your disposal.
+When migrating SQL databases you have 2 flavors of migrators at your disposal.
 You may specify your migrations with two text files (one up, one down) as shown below:

 ```
 $ ls -1 migrators/sql